 To say that this dinner is family friendly would be an understatement.
 My 10-year-old LOVES seafood.
 I was a little worried what the 3-year-old would think since he can tend to be a picky eater but he gobbled up a few pieces I cut then asked for more.

 Cover with tin foil then oil it so the fish doesn’t stick.
 Preheat oven to 400 degrees.
-Wash and chop the asparagus (my favorite-check out my other Sunday Supper recipe Asparagus Soup), chop the onions then put them both in a bowl.
-Drizzle with 1 Tbs oil, salt, and pepper.
-Stir to coat all the veggies.
+Wash and chop the vegetables (my favorite-check out my other Sunday Supper recipe Asparagus Soup).
+This is Michigan though so in the winter I use Brussels sprouts and green beans.